apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/scale.md

 ### Before you start

 - Check whether the cluster STATUS is `Running`.
 Otherwise, the following operations may fail.
-- You are not recommended to perform horizontal scaling on controller node, including the controller node both in combined mode and separated node.
+- You are not recommended to perform horizontal scaling on the controller node, including the controller node both in combined mode and separated node.
 - When scaling in horizontally, you must know the topic partition storage, if the topic has only one replication, data loss may caused when you scale in broker.

  ```bash